 Paying someone for lessons who is not a trained teacher or tutor could end up being a costly venture that doesn't deliver much in the way of benefits.

 Is Tuition Money Well Spent?

-A tutor is never going to be able to turn a failing student into an 'A*' student over the course of a few months, so try to be realistic with your goals.
-Getting 'A*'s isn’t the be all and end all of education though, so don’t be put off considering a tutor just because you don't think you'll ever reach the top grade, even with the extra guidance.
-Many students with average grades have still gone on to find great success!
+Getting A's isn’t the be-all and end-all though, so don’t be put off considering a tutor just because you don't think you'll reach top grades.
+Many students with average ATAR grades have still gone on to find great success at university!

 Private tutors have become increasingly popular in Australia, even among those who are already paying top dollar for a good VCE or HSC education, as they offer students a fantastic start in their studies.